jhotmann/node-rename-cli/README.md

 # Rename-CLI [Beta]
 A tool for renaming files quickly, especially multiple files at once.

-Currently in beta as it has only been tested on MacOS and should function great on Linux but Windows is currently not working due to how the command prompt handles wildcards.
-I will be fixing this at some point (probably using glob), but it's not my highest priority.
+Currently in beta as it has only been tested on MacOS but should also function great on Linux.
+I added [glob](https://github.com/isaacs/node-glob) file search ability so Windows should work with wildcards but it hasn't been tested (use **rname** command instead of rename since Windows already has a rename command).
 I will also be adding more variable replacements over time or you can submit some via pull request.
 See replacements.js for example.

 ```
 Usage: rename [options] files new-file-name
  If you rename multiple files at once, an index will be appended
- to the end of the file unless otherwise specified with {{i}}, or
+ to the end of the file unless the resulting file name will be
- the original file name is used via {{f}}.
+ unique.
+Like when using {{f}} or {{g}}.
  If you do not specify a file extension in the new file name, the
  original file extension will be used.